Below is list of additional income that should be added to your Indiana return:

 • Claimed as an itemized deduction for federal income tax purposes; or

 • Any amount for which an exception to the 50% limitation was in effect for amounts paid before Jan.
 1, 2021.

 Student Loan Discharge Add Back

 If you had a student loan discharged during the taxable year and you excluded the amount of the discharge from your federal gross income, add back the amount of discharged loans excluded from your federal gross income.
-Do not include amounts that would have been excluded from federal gross income prior to 2021.
 If you were insolvent at the time of the discharge, your addback is reduced by the amount that would have been excluded for federal income tax purposes if you had chosen to exclude the discharged debt from federal gross income under IRC § 108(a)(1)(B).